 In 1972, Saskatchewan established its first independent commission to delimit provincial electoral boundaries.
 In the previous 67 years of the provinces’ history, the Legislative Assembly set provincial electoral boundaries.

-The current commission, established on April 27, 2022 under The Boundaries Commission Act, 1993, is the 7th provincial boundaries commission.
+The latest commission, established on April 27, 2022 under The Boundaries Commission Act, 1993, was the 7th provincial boundaries commission.

 The Act specifies that the Commission must recommend boundaries for the 59 constituencies south of the dividing line that separates the two northern constituencies, Athabasca and Cumberland.

-The Commission will produce an interim report of new provincial constituency boundaries by the end of July.
-It will then conduct public hearings across the province to receive public comment.
-A final report will be tabled in the Legislative Assembly by the end of October.
+The Commission produced an interim report of new provincial constituency boundaries on July 27, 2022.
+It then conducted public hearings across the province to receive public comment.
+A final report was tabled in the Legislative Assembly on October 27, 2022.